Conditional dominance in games with unawareness: Introductory Example

 We indicate strategies eliminated by conditional strict dominance by dashed lines.
-Noteworthy, strategies $\{BB, BS, SB, SS\}$ of Colin are eliminated because they are strictly dominated \emph{conditional} on the normal-form information set at the bottom of the figure, which corresponds to his information after $g$.
-They would not be unconditionally strictly dominated.
-This illustrates how conditional strict dominance goes beyond (unconditional) strict dominance.
-We also observe that for both players, extensive-form rationalizable strategies correspond exactly to the strategies eliminated by elimination of strictly dominated strategies.
+Notably, strategies $\{BB, BS, SB, SS\}$ of Colin are eliminated because they are strictly dominated \emph{conditional} on the normal-form information set at the bottom of the figure, which corresponds to his information set after $g$.
+These strategies would not be \emph{unconditionally} strictly dominated, which illustrates how conditional strict dominance goes beyond (unconditional) strict dominance.
+We also observe that for both players, strong rationalizable strategies coincide exactly with the strategies obtained by elimination of strictly conditional dominated strategies.
 This is just an example of the general result by Shimoji and Watson (1998).